dahmanp/Deception-Unveiled/README.md

 	  myself in the quests.
 - player marker for mini map
-	- As a player I want to be able to open a map to the available game world so that I can gather information to help complete quests
+	- As a player I want to be able to open a map to the available game world so that I can gather information to help complete quests.
 - epilogue sequence
 	- As a player who likes story conclusions, I would like to see an interesting ending sequence, so that I can feel satisfied when completing the story.
+- Fake NPC art assets
+	- As a player who likes art assets, I want the Fake NPCs to have actual art assets.

 What's next:
 - ui npc assets
 - ui mc assets
 - cutscene art assets
-- fake npc art assets
 - puzzle art assets
 - mc sprite / walk cycle